No Upcoming Books. Click the '+ Follow' button to register an account, and we will notify you when they have new books coming out.

 John Kelly has become known for enlivening his narrative history fiction works with contemporary eyewitness accounts as he traces devastating historical events that have had a huge impact on world history.

 Richard Rhodes the Pulitzer Prize-winning novelist called his debut a humane, powerful, moving, and rich work full of important lessons that is engaging, well-written, and deeply researched.
-After achieving a lot of commercial and critical success with his first work, John Kelly would become an author of several narrative historical fiction works.

 He is also the author of more than ten works on human behavior and science.
 Kelly has penned books in medicine such as “Three on the Edge,” a book about clinical trials.
 He has also written about psychology.

-For his work, he has often been invited to speak on many prestigious platforms.
 He has been a speaker at the History Network, the Smithsonian Institution, C-Span, Princeton University, NPR, New York University, and the Massachusetts College of Liberal Arts among many other places.

-He now shuttles between his two homes in Berkshire County, Massachusetts, and Manhattan in New York.
 “The Great Mortality” by John Kelly tells the story of how the “Black Death” ravaged Europe during the middle of the 14th century and killed more than a third of the population.

 The work draws on firsthand accounts and recent research as the author describes how infected rats were introduced by trading ships from Genoa, which had docked in Sicily.